 Eaglemoss vs. ITSELF

-This is a nice hefty little ship.
-It feels solid.
-Eaglemoss did a very nice job creating a ship that we very rarely saw up close.
+This is a nice hefty little ship weight wise.
+It feels solid too.
+It seems like Eaglemoss did a very nice job recreating a ship that we very rarely saw up close on the TV screen.
 Quite frankly, I don't have any complaints about her.

 There are no clear plastic parts, but this goes in line with the fact that we really never saw anything actually glow on these ships.